Navvy Jack House

 The District has recently entered a lease agreement with Carrera Management Corporation to ensure the future of Navvy Jack House.
 The lease agreement outlines a three-year window for the completion of the restoration.

-Upon the successful completion of the restoration and the proposed addition of up to 500 square feet, Carrera Management Corporation will have the opportunity to operate a coffee shop, wine bar, or a combination of both at the restored Navvy Jack House, which will be open to the public.
+Upon the successful completion of the restoration, Carrera Management Corporation will have the opportunity to operate a coffee shop, wine bar, or a combination of both at the restored Navvy Jack House, which will be open to the public.

 The operation lease will be for a 25-year term, following which, Carrera Management Corporation will have the option to extend the lease for up to an additional 15 years.
 At the end of the additional leasing term, Carrera will return the land, including the restored Navvy Jack House, to the District of West Vancouver at no cost.